aslam-prog/capturex/README.md

 # 🎬 CaptureX

-**Enterprise-grade browser-based screen recorder for secure and private screen capture.**
+**Enterprise-grade browser-based screen recorder for recording screens, windows, browser tabs, and audio directly in your browser.**

-CaptureX is a modern screen recording solution that supports screen, window, and browser tab capture with microphone recording, system audio capture, recording management, playback, downloads, and built-in branding protection.
-All processing happens locally in your browser, ensuring complete privacy and control over your recordings.
+CaptureX is a modern screen recording solution that supports screen, window, and browser tab capture with microphone recording, system audio capture, recording management, playback, and downloads.
+All processing happens locally in your browser, giving you complete control over your recordings without relying on external services or software installation

 ---